A Way to Understand the Mass Generation: Closing Remarks

+{\it Everything associated with our Standard Model, except the "ignition" term, is dimensionless - all couplings with the force fields (gauge fields), the complex scalar Higgs fields, the quark world, and the lepton world, all of them are dimensionless.
+Hence, it is determined by the quantum 4-dimensional Minkowski space-time.}

-To close this note, We would like to comment on the "minimum Higgs hypothesis".
+To close this paper, we would like to comment on the "minimum Higgs hypothesis" and "Dirac similarity principle".

-In a slightly different context \cite{Hwang3}, it was proposed that we could work with two working rules: "Dirac similarity principle", based on eighty years of experience, and "minimum Higgs hypothesis", from the last forty years of experience.
+In a slightly different context \cite{Hwang3}, it was proposed earlier (five years ago) that we could work with two working rules: "Dirac similarity principle", based on eighty years of experience, and "minimum Higgs hypothesis", from the last forty years of experience.
 Using these two working rules, the extended model mentioned above becomes rather unique - so, it is so much easier to check it against the experiments.
-To move forward in building up our knowledge, there are moments that we have to play conservatively.
+To move forward in building up our knowledge, there are moments that we have to play conservatively - at this moment, we introduce the so-called rules.

 We have to say that the phenomenon of three generations is one leading puzzle in particle physics; nowadays, it is safe to add that neutrino oscillations is another puzzle.
-To understand these puzzles, it may be true that the $SU_f(3)$ family gauge theory may be a good way out - the "project-out" Higgs mechanism is what we need; it is in accord with the "minimum Higgs hypothesis".
+To understand these puzzles, we have to admit that the natural consequence is the $SU_f(3)$ family gauge theory - to put everything together, it leads to our Standard Model \cite{Hwang417}, with a unique "generalized" joint Higgs mechanism.
+These Higgs, if alone, will be self-repulsive and, if jointly, the mutual attractive forces will keep them there - thus they exist.
+It is in accord with the "minimum Higgs hypothesis".

-Over the years, I would like to thank Jen-Chieh Peng and Tony Zee for numerous interactions, those, plus a lot of (unspoken) personal thoughts, lead to this series of papers.
-This work is supported in part by National Science Council project (NSC99-2112-M-002-009-MY3).
+Now, we understand \cite{definition} that our Space is the $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ Minkowski space-time, that can only accommodate the scalar fields $\phi$ with a natural-born $\lambda (\phi^\dagger \phi)^2$ "repulsive" self-interaction only in the exceptional cases (when they could become the longitudinal components of the gauge field).
+This explains "minimum Higgs hypothesis".

+For "Dirac similarity principle", it seems rather powerful that the Dirac linearization of the Einstein's relation, $E^2={\vec p\,}^2 + m^2$, leads to the concept of the spin and also the concept of the antiparticle.
+To us, when they are consistent with (123) or another (123), the "background" of our world accepts them (the quark world or the lepton world) for free (without costing the energies).
+It goes with the quark world and also with the lepton world.
+Everything is so perfect, both physically and mathematically.

+We may add that, under two working hypotheses, we can close the Universe; that is, all the dark-matter particles and all the ordinary-matter particles are accounted for.
+Our Standard Model provides a description of the entire world - the 25\% dark-matter world and the 5\% ordinary-matter world.